 The absence of adequate postdoctoral research funding in CEE has been a consistent focus of attention both in survey responses, and in face-to-face meetings with CEE researchers.
 This absence puts young researchers at a severe disadvantage compared to their colleagues in the West, whose situation is already widely recognised to be difficult.
 Even those who are able to obtain university posts are hampered by heavy teaching loads, at a stage when their Western counterparts are consolidating their research profiles.
 As a result, some of the most talented persons leave the region or the research sector altogether.

 These disconnects interact.
 Early-career researchers frequently have research interests with a Big Questions connection.
 (Again, CEE contrasts sharply with Western Europe in that people generally report being more religious than their parents.)
 Because early-career researchers have to compete for scarce resources in an environment that does not have an established culture of Big Questions research, however, pursuing these interests represents a career risk.
 As a result, the existing research culture perpetuates itself.
-For the cultural disconnects underpinning this situation, see section 4.2 below.

 The absence of grants for discrete research projects in CEE is not a result of these grants being unavailable in principle.
 In fact, most CEE countries are now eligible for European Research Council funding.
 However, their lack of experience in framing applications in the highly specific terms sought by the European Research Council (ERC) means that relatively few CEE applications are successful: since 2007 just 174 ERC grants have been made in CEE, compared to 9840 in non-CEE countries and 884 in the Netherlands alone.
 Most grants were in fields remote from Big Questions.Source: erc.europa.eu/projects-figures/facts-and-figures